userdot01/Chrome-Extension/README.md

 | Client-side resource use | 20% | 1.2 MB model, 50–90 ms inference, ~12 MB install, no GPU required |
 | End-to-end latency | 15% | Side panel reports per-step DOM-read and server round-trip time live |

-## Known limitations

-- **Face detection is decoupled from the reasoning loop.** It drives the on-screen blur only; its boxes never enter the payload.
-Since no image data is ever transmitted, it isn't what keeps faces off the network — not sending images is.
-It demonstrates local CV capability and guards against shoulder-surfing.
-- **Redaction is rule-based, not ML-based.** It catches structured PII exhaustively, but not free-form sensitive text with no pattern — a name or a diagnosis in a sentence.
-An NER model is the natural next step.
-- **`host_permissions` is `<all_urls>`.** Not by choice:
-  `chrome.tabs.captureVisibleTab` requires literally `<all_urls>` or
-  `activeTab`, and `activeTab` proved unreliable across a long-lived side panel session.
-A production build should revisit this.
-- **The 10.5 MB WASM binary is the ONNX *runtime*, not the model.** The model is 1.2 MB.
-Shrinking it needs a custom operator-trimmed ORT build.
-- **WASM, single-threaded** — `numThreads = 1` avoids the cross-origin isolation
-  headers `SharedArrayBuffer` requires.
-WebGPU is available in ORT and unused.
-- **A submit click can silently no-op** if the page's own HTML validation rejects it; `el.click()` doesn't throw. `content_script.js` checks `form.checkValidity()` afterward and surfaces a warning rather than a misleading "ok".